mattrussi/gitlab-com-runbooks/docs/patroni-ci/README.md

-   - **4.** Once you've done this you will have to do 1 minor cleanup on Patroni CI nodes, since the `gitlab-pgbouncer` cookbook does not handle renaming `service_name` you will also need to delete `/etc/consul/conf.d/ci-db-replica*.json` from the problematic CI Patroni nodes.
+   - **4.** Once you've done this you will have to do 1 minor cleanup on Patroni CI nodes, since the `gitlab-pgbouncer` cookbook does not handle renaming `service_name` you will also need to delete `/etc/consul/conf.d/ci-db-replica*.json` from the problematic CI Patroni nodes, by executing:
+     1. `knife ssh -C 10 'roles:gprd-base-db-patroni-ci' 'sudo rm -f /etc/consul/conf.d/ci-db-replica*.json'`
+     1. `knife ssh -C 10 'roles:gprd-base-db-patroni-ci' 'sudo consul reload'`

 ##### Resolution Steps - Redeploy and Resync the Patroni CI cluster